 IUPUI Annual Recruitment Events

 The IUPUI Graduate Office wants to meet you!
 We host year-round events for current and prospective students, and talk about everything from how to write a stand-out personal statement to how to engage and build relationships with faculty.

 Our annual recruitment events include:

-- April: Accelerate Acceptance: The Secrets of Graduate School Admissions Speed Sessions
+- Spring: Accelerate Acceptance: The Secrets of Graduate School Admissions Speed Sessions

 IU's Stem Initiative